Berry Fruit Salad (with Honey-Lime Dressing)

 - Swap the lime for an orange.
 Use about a teaspoon of orange zest and 2-3 tablespoons of orange juice.

 - Add additional fruit.
-Watermelon and/or cherries would be a great addition.
+Cherries would be a great addition.

 - Add toasted sliced almonds, coconut or poppy seeds for crunch.